openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 * Cover issues which have not yet arrived in Bugzilla.
 * Cover bugs which do not have the `UpgradeBlocker` keyword.
-    For example, bugs with just the `Upgrades` keyword are not included in the update-blocker lifecycle.
+    For example, bugs with just the `Upgrades` keyword are not included in the update-recommendation lifecycle.
 * Remove the `UpgradeBlocker` keyword, because that might disrupt existing consumers.

 ## Proposal